soc-hub-fi/Atalanta/README.md

 **NOTE**: The compilation of stim-files for tests is part of the CI pipeline and thus the files are not tracked in Git. **Do not add new files to `./stims/` in Git**.

+## Contributing

+As RT-Ibex is still in an experimental state and under internal development, we do currently not take external contributions.